Basic use

 Composition variables are also accessible as 2D arrays of shape (nc, nz - 1)

-is the number of constituents.
+where nc is the number of constituents.
 These 2D arrays are named with the

-suffix ‘_arr’, for example x_arr
+suffix ‘_arr’, for example x_arr.

 Plotting results